 Siam Shopping Centre

-There’s also Siam Paragon, home to many more upmarket stores, and Central World which is a great place to get some clothes and a massage while you’re at it!
+You can also visit nearby Siam Paragon, home to many more upmarket stores, and Central World which is a great place to get some clothes and a massage while you’re at it!

-I buy a new item of clothing approximately once every two years, but I’d still recommend checking out this area of the city even if you’re like me – the futuristic-ness (I may have just made up that word) of this area of the city is really quite something to behold.
+I buy a new item of clothing approximately once every two years, but I’d still recommend checking out Bangkok’s shopping malls even if you’re like me – it’s another side of this amazing city!

-You can quite easily grab something for lunch around the Siam Centre as well.
+You can easily grab something for lunch around the Siam Centre as well.

-Whether it’s discovering Thailand through the interactive food exhibit (put an unmarked plate on the table and it will tell you how it’s made and where it comes from), sitting in on a traditional Thai class from various points in the last century or browsing a gallery of whacky things that were only made in Thailand, there’s something in this display that everyone will love.
+Whether you discover Thailand through the interactive food exhibit (put a plate on the table and it will tell you how a dish is made and where it comes from), sitting in on a traditional Thai class from various points in the last century or browsing a gallery of whacky things that were only made in Thailand, there’s something in this display that everyone will love.